Gaturu/Road-To-AWS/Day 02 - IAM – Identity and Access Management/README.md

 IAM has four components.
 Let’s break this down:

 ## IAM Users
-These are individual identities that represent people or applications accessing AWS services. it primaryly c
+These are individual identities that represent people or applications accessing AWS services. it primaryly consist of user and credentials

 ## IAM Groups
 This refers to a collection of IAM users.